glfw/glfw/README.md

  - [Wayland] Bugfix: Window maximization events were not emitted
  - [Wayland] Bugfix: `glfwRestoreWindow` assumed it was always in windowed mode
  - [Wayland] Bugfix: `glfwSetWindowSize` would resize a full screen window
+ - [Wayland] Bugfix: A window content scale event would be emitted every time the window resized
  - [POSIX] Removed use of deprecated function `gettimeofday`
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [WGL] Disabled the DWM swap interval hack for Windows 8 and later (#1072)